AndyN9/technologies-comparison/README.md

 - [JavaScript Version](javascript/401k-contribution)
 - [PHP Version](php/401k-contribution)

-A library to calculate 401k contribution amount per paycheck using annual salary, payroll frequency, and optional contribution percent.
+A library to calculate 401k contribution amount per paycheck.

 ## Programming Languages
 > “There are only two kinds of languages: the ones people complain about and the ones nobody uses.”